PokemonGoF/PokemonGo-Bot/README.md

 ## Please submit PR to [Dev branch](https://github.com/PokemonGoF/PokemonGo-Bot/tree/dev)

-## Where to get the dll/so ?
-A help channel is comming.
+## Where to get the DLL/SO?
+A help channel is coming.
-You need grab them from internet.
+You need to grab them from the Internet.

 We use [Slack](https://slack.com) as a web chat.
 [Click here to join the chat!](https://pokemongo-bot.herokuapp.com)